-The audio output from Spatial Mic Converter can be first or second order ambisonics in AmbiX or Fuma and as mono or stereo virtual mics.
-The ambisonic output can be sent to a variety of plugins from Facebook 360, SSA, Blue Ripple Sound, IEM, SPARTA and others for further processing while mono or stereo virtual mic outputs can be used with standard audio production plugins.
+The audio output from Spatial Mic Converter can be first or second order ambisonics in AmbiX or Fuma, mono or stereo virtual mics, or up to 7.1.4 surround.

+The ambisonic output can be sent to a variety of plugins from manufacturers like SSA, Blue Ripple Sound, IEM, SPARTA and many others.
+Mono or stereo virtual mic outputs can be used with standard audio production plugins.
+The surround outputs can be used for sound bed tracks in Dolby Atmos® sessions or routed directly to the surround bus of choice.